edraj/dmart/readme.md

 # Data Mart (D-MART)

-A structure-oriented information management system (aka Data-as-a-Service DaaS).
+General-purpose, structure-oriented information management system (aka Data-as-a-Service DaaS).

-DMART is a Content Registry/Repository that is able to assimilate various types of data (structured, unstructured and binary).
+DMART is a low-code content registry/repository (information inventory) platform that is able to assimilate various types of data (structured, unstructured and binary).
 It allows you to treat your valuable data assets as commodity; where you can cleanly author, share and update.
+Thus valuable data assets can be maintained as in their mastered version and act as the single source of truth.

 ## Top highlights ...

-- **Data-as-a-Service** : Backbone data store where the data assets get declared and used across multiple applications.
+- **Data-as-a-Service** : Backbone data store where the data assets get declared and used across multiple applications and microservices.
 The data assets are declared in the logical and business representation rather than classical RDBMS (physical).
 - **Standardized API** : Publicly-accessible unified api layer allowing interaction with the different types of data; and simplifying the work of application developers.
-- **Data longevity** : Time-proof data storage, as data is stored in flat-files directly on the file system.
+- **Data longevity** : Resilient and time-proof data storage, as data is stored in flat-files directly on the file system.
 This opens the door for easy access, inspection, validation, backup and change tracking.
 At any point in time, the redis index can be recreated from the flat-files.
 - **User management and access control** : "Batteries included" to elevate the burden from application development.
 - **Microservice friendly** : Leveraging JWT shared secret, additional microservices can automatically leverage the user's session with dmart.
 There is also a compatilble FastApi skeleton git repository to facilitate the development of additional microservices.
 - **Extensible via plugins** : Specialized logic (plugins) can be added to react to certain types of activities and content.
+- **Entry-oriented** : As opposed to document-oriented NoSQL, entry-orientation revolves around consolidating the cohrrent information unit along side its belongings (textual and/or binary) as one entry.

 <img src="./docs/data-mart.jpg" width="500">